 - Wednesday Study - The Wednesday Study group is an adult class that meets to grapple with Scripture or books on faith in a seminar-type study with discussion and sharing.
 The class meets from 10 – 11:30 am in the chapel.
 Beginning April 26, we will begin reading & discussing The Book of Joy: Lasting Happiness in a Changing World, a collaboration […]

 - Worship Ministry - Our Worship Ministry members faithfully read scripture and prayers and offer wine at Communion during our worship.
 Other members, Lay Eucharistic Visitors, take Communion to members who are unable to come to church.
 Anyone who feels called to serve in worship should contact Deacon Henry Penner at firstname.lastname@example.org to be a reader, Ron Hitchcock to be […]

 - Youth Group (Episcopal Youth Community or EYC) - Our youth group at St. Martin’s is also known by the name Episcopal Youth Community (EYC), which is a traditional name for youth groups at Episcopal churches.
-EYC invites youth in 6th – 12th grades for outreach & mission work, spiritual formation & fellowship.
-A “study break” featuring snacks, devotions, faith formation & fellowship is held […]
+EYC invites youth in 7th – 12th grades for outreach & mission work, spiritual formation & fellowship.
+A “study break” with snacks, devotions, faith formation and fellowship is held […]